emrehannn/Contextual-Hallucination-Detecting-Trainable-LLM-Tool-With-Local-CLI-Transformers/README.md

    - Copy the token

 4. Edit the script to include your token:
-   - Open '.env' in the root directory
+   - Open '.env.example' in the root directory
    - Replace `HF_AUTH_TOKEN = "your token"` with your token
+   - Change '.env.example' to '.env'

 ### Setting up the Classifier